If you’re a classical musician who aspires to a concert career, you’re in danger.

 In danger of becoming a commodity.

-That’s because there are so many young musicians performing the same music in similar ways that they’ve largely become interchangeable.
+That’s because there are so many young classical musicians performing the same music in similar ways that they’ve largely become interchangeable.

 A Vast Carton of White Eggs

 As an illustration, let’s say that you’re a classical pianist, a recent conservatory graduate, who plays standard repertoire.